CMC Internship Program

 - can be accomplished in one or two semesters

 Some of our most valuable learning comes through our relationships with others as we engage in problem solving and other real-world work challenges.
 Internships accomplish this in two ways.
-At your community partner’s location, you will engage with owners, managers, employees, and other stakeholders who are committed to enhancing the organization’s products, services, and or overall performance.
+At your community partner's location, you will learn from owners, managers, employees, and other stakeholders who are committed to enhancing the organization's products, services, and or overall performance.
 In the classroom, you will engage and share experiences with other students who are also working and learning outside the classroom.

 - To further explore your CMC Internship Program options and opportunities, contact the CMC Counselor at your local campus.